-Micellar water is a skin care product that contains micelles, which are tiny clusters of molecules.
-These micelles bind to oil, removing makeup and debris, while also hydrating the skin.
+Micellar water is a gentle skin cleanser that contains micelles, tiny clusters of molecules.
+The micelles bind to oil, removing makeup and debris, while also hydrating the skin.

 Micellar water offers people a way to cleanse the skin without washing or scrubbing the face.
 Therefore, it can be a gentle alternative to harsher cleansers.